Vyral/paul-lopez/_posts/2020-01-17-how-to-achieve-your-2020-goals.md

 **The first thing you should do is take a look at the next 11 months before you.** Remember that the end of the year is filled with holidays and events.
 Plan out the year according to the calendar and the events that will happen this year.

-**Next, take a closer look at the goals you want to achieve in 2020.** Find out what brings meaning to the activities that you do every day like showing up to your job, prospecting, and how it all brings meaning to your purpose.
+**Next, take a closer look at the goals you want to achieve in 2020.** Find out what brings meaning to the activities that you do every day like showing up to your job and prospecting, and how it all brings meaning to your purpose.
 When you look at your purpose, how does that relate to the goals you want to achieve in 2020?
-When it comes time to accomplish and achieve your goals, I encourage you to become present and work on the things that you want to accomplish daily.
+When it comes time to accomplish your goals, I encourage you to be truly present in your daily work.

 {% include pullquote.html %}